 - Generation of awareness among rural communities, particularly the poor, so that underprivileged groups can benefit from development schemes.

-- Completion of research projects and studies to make development programmes more effective and to improve community participation.
+- Conducting research projects and studies to make development programmes more effective and to improve community participation.

 - Provision of humanitarian relief during calamities and other emergencies.